Incense is a smoke-emitting substance. It’s made of natural materials that can be burned to create a fragrant, aromatic smoke.

 Like asthma and cancer, incense smoke has also been associated with increased risk of heart disease.

-In a study of over 60,000 Singapore citizens, long-term exposure to incense in the home was linked to cardiovascular-caused deaths.
+of over 60,000 Singapore citizens, long-term exposure to incense in the home was linked to cardiovascular-caused deaths.
 Researchers think this may be tied into the smoke’s effects on metabolism as well.

 Recent research suggests there are overlooked health hazards in incense.
 However, consumers should also be cautious about what studies say.